 Studying where you stand in your industry also helps you hone your unique selling proposition.
 It's easier to convince members why you're the best when you know what you can offer that others can't.

 Catch member dissatisfaction before it evolves into a massive turnover.
-Man your customer support channels and take note of recurring problems and requests.
+Man your customer support channels and take note of recurring problems and requests by utilizing a modern business phone system or live chats to streamline communication and address issues effectively.
 Acknowledging complaints is standard but don't go without informing members how you intend to move forward from there.
 You can offer a temporary solution or commit to raising the issue on your next planning session.

 Prioritise areas with the loudest uproar and work your way down.
 When you get the chance to fix major problems, don't forget to send a broadcast email.
 This will show members that you don't take complaints lightly and are determined to build a satisfying membership experience for everyone.